Key Takeaways from Milipol 2019

 and systems-on-chip (SoC) are dangerously inadequate.

-The threat of losing control over the hardware leading to potential losses of commercial and state secrets, financial loss, and damage or destruction
+The threat that loss of control over the hardware can lead to potential losses of commercial and state secrets, financial loss, and damage or destruction

-of property and lives, is underappreciated in the cybersecurity industry, and among buyers of equipment that should be resistant to side-channel attacks.
+of property and lives, is underappreciated in the cybersecurity industry, and among buyers of equipment which should be resistant to side-channel attacks.

 FortifyIQ’s Mission to Educate End Users